spiral/docs/docs/en/component/storage.md

 example [Minio Server](https://docs.min.io/).

 To set up this type of server, you will need an existing bucket and personal authentication data.
-In addition, for completeness, the example below will include optional parameters that are optional and have default values.
+In addition, for completeness, the example below will include parameters that are optional and have default values.

 Please note that in order to interact with this type of servers, you must have one of the two available packages installed (either).
 You must install the `league/flysystem-aws-s3-v3` or `league/flysystem-async-aws-s3` package using